Utrecht: City of Utrecht

 Its location on the banks of the river Rhine allowed Utrecht to become an important trade centre in the Northern Netherlands.
 The growing town was granted city rights by Henry V at Utrecht on 2 June 1122.
 When the main flow of the Rhine moved south, the old bed which still flowed through the heart of the town became ever more canalized; and the wharf system was built as an inner city harbour system.
 On the wharfs, storage facilities (werfkelders) were built, on top of which the main street, including houses, was constructed.
-The wharfs and the cellars are accessible from a platform at water level with stairs descending from the street level to form a unique structure.
+The wharves and the cellars are accessible from a platform at water level with stairs descending from the street level to form a unique structure.
 The relations between the bishop, who controlled many lands outside of the city, and the citizens of Utrecht was not always easy.
-The bishop, for example dammed the Kromme Rijn at Wijk bij Duurstede to protect his estates from flooding.
+The bishop, for example, dammed the Kromme Rijn at Wijk bij Duurstede to protect his estates from flooding.
 This threatened shipping for the city and led the city of Utrecht to commission a canal to ensure access to the town for shipping trade: the Vaartse Rijn, connecting Utrecht to the Hollandse IJssel at IJsselstein.

 The end of independence

-In 1528 the bishop lost secular power over both Neder- and Oversticht—which included the city of Utrecht—to Charles V, Holy Roman Emperor.
+In 1528 the bishop lost secular power over both Neder- and Oversticht, which included the city of Utrecht, to Charles V, Holy Roman Emperor.
 Charles V combined the Seventeen Provinces (the current Benelux and the northern parts of France) as a personal union.
 This ended the prince-bishopric of Utrecht, as the secular rule was now the lordship of Utrecht, with the religious power remaining with the bishop, although Charles V had gained the right to appoint new bishops.
 In 1559 the bishopric of Utrecht was raised to archbishopric to make it the religious centre of the Northern ecclesiastical province in the Seventeen Provinces.

 The transition from independence to a relatively minor part of a larger union was not easily accepted.
 To quell uprisings, Charles V struggled to exert his power over the city's citizens who had struggled to gain a certain level of independence from the bishops and were not willing to cede this to their new lord.
 The heavily fortified castle Vredenburg was built to house a large garrison whose main task was to maintain control over the city.
 The castle would last less than 50 years before it was demolished in an uprising in the early stages of the Dutch Revolt.